 The Judson Jazz Ensemble, is open to students of all majors and performs a variety of big band and small combo jazz styles ranging from early New Orleans style to swing, be-bop, cool jazz, Christian jazz, and fusion.
 The group performs both on and off campus in a variety of settings.

-Students who play an orchestral instrument are eligible to participate in the Judson University Community Orchestra.
+Students who play an orchestral instrument are eligible to participate in the Judson Civic Orchestra.
 A wide variety of students, professional musicians, music educators, and dedicated amateur musicians make up the membership of this orchestra, which meets every Monday evening on Judson’s campus in Herrick Chapel, room 6.
-We are especially looking for string players.

 Processionals, solo ringing, choreography, change ringing, use of mallets, vocal ensembles and singing and ringing in the round are some of the techniques employed by the Judson University Handbell Choir.
 A wide variety of music, including great masterworks, (both sacred and secular), are performed.
 The group was formed in 1977 and plays 69 handbells along with solo instruments and choir chimes.